How To Redirect Blogspot Traffic To Another Blog

 Since Blogspot blogger’s URLs are sub-domains, users don’t have the privilege to redirect or perform a wildcat redirecting on it.
 But redirecting is still very possible with a little trick on the theme code.

 You don’t have to be a programmer to do this, so don’t be scared of the codes.
 Just follow the steps listed below.
-It requires zero coding knowledge you do not have to pay someone to help you with it.

 How to redirect your Blogspot traffic to another blog